 - In order to allow recordings to be downloaded, go back to the session settings and check the Allow Recording Downloads option.

 - Recordings are in mp4 format and can take up to one hour to display in Blackboard after the recording ends.

-- Chat from the sessions is available by clicking the purple tab at the bottom right of the recording.
+- Chat from the sessions is available by selecting the purple tab at the bottom right of the recording.

-- Instructors can change the name of the recording by clicking the options icon to the far right of the recording name.
+- Instructors can change the name of the recording by selecting the options icon to the far right of the recording name.

 Group Work/Student Rooms